Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: Introduction

 \section{Introduction}

-General Relativity was originally formulated in terms of a metric field $g_{\mu \nu}(x)$, but it was recognised early, e.g. by Cartan \cite{Cartan:1923} and Einstein himself \cite{Einstein:1928}, that it is sometimes convenient or even necessary, e.g. when working with spinors \cite{Weyl:1929,Fock1929}, to formulate the theory in terms of vielbeins, also called frame fields, vierbeins, or tetrads in 3+1 dimensions.
-In other situations, it is convenient to perform a foliation of spacetime, singling out a time direction and working with spatial hypersurfaces in terms of a $D{+}1$-decomposition.
-The history of spacetime decomposition for different reasons is long, for example when deriving the Hamiltonian and constraint algebra \cite{Rosenfeld:1930, Bergmann:1949, BergmannBrunings:1949, BergmannPenfieldSchillerZatzkis:1950, PiraniSchild:1950, Dirac:1950, Dirac:1951, AndersonBergmann:1951, PiraniSchildSkinner:1952, Dirac:1958, Dirac:1959}, when studying the initial value problem \cite{Darmois:1927, Lichnerowicz:1944, FouresBruhat:1952}, or numerical evolution of spacetimes \cite{ShibataNakamura:1995, BaumgarteShapiro:1998, Pretorius:2005, CampanelliLoustoMarronettiZlochower:2006, BakerCentrellaChoiKoppitzVanMeter:2006}, and the Hamiltonian formulation played an important role in the early days of trying to quantise General Relativity \cite{Schwinger:1963,DeWitt:1967yk}.
-While not the first to write down the modern $D{+}1$-decomposition, one of the most cited references is by Arnowitt, Deser and Misner \cite{Arnowitt:1960es, Arnowitt:1962hi} which causes many to use the name ADM decomposition and variables.
-We will, however, use the more author-neutral $D{+}1$-decomposition.
+General relativity was originally formulated in terms of a metric field $g_{\mu \nu}(x)$, but it was recognised early--by Cartan \cite{Cartan:1923} and Einstein himself \cite{Einstein:1928}--that it is sometimes convenient or even necessary (e.g. when working with spinors \cite{Weyl:1929,Fock1929}), to formulate the theory in terms of vielbeins, also called frame fields, vierbeins, or tetrads in 3+1 dimensions.